-I chose to assign the nine fruits to the nine main feathers on the port or left wing because that is where the ship is connected to the port or dock.
-This is the side where the crew would relate to others in order to conduct commerce.
-That is, these fruits are developed in our lives in order to reveal Christ Jesus to the world.
+I assigned the nine fruits to the nine main feathers on the port or left-wing because that is where the ship is connected to the port or dock.
+This is the side where the crew would relate to others to conduct commerce.
+These fruits are developed in our lives to reveal Christ Jesus to the world.
 Through the fruit of the Holy Spirit, we live out before the world the highly desirable characteristics of Jesus in our relationships with God, mankind, and ourselves.

 Five Main Feathers on the Stern

 The Bible states that there are five office or positional gifts of the Holy Spirit.

 But to each one of us grace was given according to the measure of the gift of Christ.
 Therefore it says, "When he ascended on high he captured captives; he gave gifts to men."
 (Ephesians 4:7,8 NET)

 It was he who gave some as apostles, some as prophets, some as evangelists, and some as pastors and teachers, to equip the saints for the work of ministry, that is, to build up the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God– a mature person, attaining to the measure of Christ's full stature.
 So we are no longer to be children, tossed back and forth by waves and carried about by every wind of teaching by the trickery of people who craftily carry out their deceitful schemes.
 But practicing the truth in love, we will in all things grow up into Christ, who is the head.
 From him the whole body grows, fitted and held together through every supporting ligament.
 As each one does its part, the body grows in love.
 (Ephesians 4:11-16 NET)